64kramsystem/catacomb_ii-64k/README.md

 - a C library is used (SDL2);
 - the program is hard to continuously test, because of its nature and design.

-The codebase used as starting point is [Catacomb SDL](https://github.com/Blzut3/CatacombSDL), a port that removed the assembler, and implemented SDL calls (and graphic/sound emulation), in order to make the project compatible with modern O/Ss.
+The codebase used as starting point is [Catacomb SDL](https://github.com/Blzut3/CatacombSDL), a port that removed the assembly, and implemented SDL calls (and graphic/sound emulation), in order to make the project compatible with modern O/Ss.

 The conversion from C to unsafe Rust has been performed via the [C2Rust transpiler](https://github.com/immunant/c2rust), which produced a running but unsafe Rust project (essentially, a "C project with Rust syntax").